thecodingmachine/graphqlite/docs/other_frameworks.md

 use GraphQL\Type\Schema;
 use TheCodingMachine\GraphQLite\SchemaFactory;

-// $cache is a PSR-16 compatible cache
+// $cache is a PSR-16 compatible cache.
-// $container is a PSR-11 compatible container
+// $container is a PSR-11 compatible container.
 $factory = new SchemaFactory($cache, $container);
 $factory->addControllerNamespace('App\\Controllers\\')
         ->addTypeNamespace('App\\');